 I have always been told that I don’t take criticism well.
-This is true, especially when that criticism is pointing out something I have done that is negative.
+This is true, view especially when that criticism is pointing out something I have done that is negative.
 Half the time I used to break down crying.
 By now I think I have learned to handle the crying aspect.
 I don’t cry as often over negative sounding criticism.
-I have, instead, been shoving it into my deepest soul and “ignoring it” if I can… and if not, it comes back to me as anxiety.
+I have, there instead, look been shoving it into my deepest soul and “ignoring it” if I can… and if not, it comes back to me as anxiety.

 I’m a grown woman.
 And I’m still affected by looks and sounds of disapproval.